By Jack Myers

 Mayor Brown and Marshal Kane were soon arrested and thrown into jail without trial.
 Now it was John Wilkes Booth’s turn to be upset.
 Booth’s fellow actors remember his chilling words upon hearing of Kane’s arrest:

-In late 1864 as the South’s position grew increasingly desperate, John Wilkes Booth traveled to Montreal with an audacious plan.
-Seeking out his friend Kane and the colonel’s Confederate Secret Service comrades, Booth proposed a scheme to kidnap President Lincoln and to hold him for ransom in exchange for thousands of Confederate prisoners.
-The Montreal office seems to have approved the idea, and to have advanced Booth some seed money to organize the plot.
+In late 1864, as the South’s position grew increasingly desperate, John Wilkes Booth traveled to Montreal with an audacious plan.
+Seeking out his friend Kane and the colonel’s Confederate Secret Service comrades, Booth proposed a scheme to kidnap President Lincoln and hold him for ransom in exchange for thousands of Confederate prisoners.
+The Montreal office seems to have approved the idea and has advanced Booth some seed money to organize the plot.

 After months of recruiting his team, securing weapons, and preparing an escape route, Booth was ready to act.
-By March 1865 Booth and his conspirators were involved in at least two attempts to seize Lincoln as he traveled down Washington, D.C. roads in his carriage.
-These attempts appear to have been foiled by Lincoln having a change of plans.
-Meanwhile, Colonel Kane was waiting patiently in a remote, “out of the way” location in rebel-held Shenandoah Valley, Virginia.
+By March 1865, Booth and his conspirators were involved in at least two attempts to seize Lincoln as he traveled down Washington, D.C. roads in his carriage.
+These attempts appear to have been foiled by Lincoln’s changing plans.
+Meanwhile, Colonel Kane waited patiently in a remote, “out of the way” location in rebel-held Shenandoah Valley, Virginia.

 Then, as Booth and his henchmen planned for yet another attempt at seizing Lincoln and holding him hostage, Union forces succeeded in surrounding Richmond.
 This forced Confederate President Jefferson Davis and his cabinet to flee via the rail line to Danville.
 The Davis party took with them the Confederate treasury and the gold of several Virginia banks for safekeeping.

 Kane remained in Danville for nearly four years.
-The whereabouts of the Danville silver to this day is unknown.
+To this day, the whereabouts of the Danville silver are unknown.

 Once back in Baltimore, Kane was quickly appointed to the municipal water board, known as the Jones Falls Commission.
-He likely secured this appointment with the blessing of Charles Webb.
-By 1873 Kane had left the Jones Falls Commission to run successfully for Sheriff of Baltimore.
-Kane would be replaced on the Jones Falls Commission by Webb employee Andrew J. Saulsbury, now owner of the home with 5,000 gold coins buried in the basement.
+He likely secured this appointment with Charles Webb’s blessing.
+By 1873, Kane had left the Jones Falls Commission to run successfully for Sheriff of Baltimore.
+Kane would be replaced on the Jones Falls Commission by Webb employee Andrew J. Saulsbury, the homeowner with 5,000 gold coins buried in the basement.

-In 1877, Kane would run for and win the office of Mayor of Baltimore.
+In 1877, Kane ran for and won the office of Mayor of Baltimore.
 One of his first moves in office would be to appoint his longtime friend Charles Webb as tax collector for the city.
-The History of Baltimore City and County, Maryland records that “Mr. Webb had always declined political office until the position of city collector was tendered him by Mayor Kane.”
+The History of Baltimore City and County, Maryland, records that “Mr. Webb had always declined political office until the position of city collector was tendered him by Mayor Kane.”
 Apparently, the bond between Webb and Kane was so tight that Kane was the one individual to whom Webb could not say “no.”

 Time went on, the fortune in coins being forgotten.

 With the early 1900s death of Thomas Armstrong, the man likely responsible for the stash of coins found on-site at The Fountain Hotel in 1870, no one is left who was originally involved with the burial of the coins in the cellar at the treasure house on South Eden.
-The banking panic of 1907 comes and goes.
+The banking panic of 1907 came and went.
 The Titanic sinks in the North Atlantic.
 World War One devastates Europe.
 Prohibition is declared in the U.S. The Roaring Twenties ushers in an age of excess and rampant stock market speculation.
-Baltimore’s native son, George Herman “Babe” Ruth revolutionizes the game of baseball by launching 60 home runs in a season.
+Baltimore’s native son, George Herman “Babe” Ruth, revolutionizes the game of baseball by launching 60 home runs in a season.
 The Crash of ’29 heralds the beginning of the Great Depression.
-Proclaiming that we have “nothing to fear but fear itself”, President Franklin D. Roosevelt unveils his plans for a New Deal to help the country out of its malaise.
+Proclaiming that we have “nothing to fear but fear itself,” President Franklin D. Roosevelt unveiled his plans for a New Deal to help the country out of its malaise.